Existence and obstructions for the curvature on compact manifolds with boundary: Introduction

 \section{Introduction}

-Motivated by the Uniformization Theorem, M. S. Berger \cite{Be} has studied the problem of finding in a given closed surface $M$ a Riemannian metric with prescribed Gaussian curvature $f\in C^\infty(M)$.
-He has found a sufficient condition when the Euler characteristic is negative, namely, $f<0$.
-In a series of papers \cite{K,KW1,KW4,KW2,KW3}, J. Kazdan and F. Warner have solved completely this problem and have investigated the problem of prescribing the Gaussian curvature (if dim $M=2$) and scalar curvature (if dim $M\geq 3$) in a closed or non-compact manifold.
-They also addressed the problem of, given a function $f$ in an $n$-dimensional Riemannian manifold $(M^n,g)$, finding a metric conformally equivalent or pointwise conformal to $g$ which has $f$ as its scalar curvature.
+Motivated by the Uniformization Theorem, M. S. Berger \cite{Be} studied the problem of finding a Riemannian metric in a given closed surface $M$ with prescribed Gaussian curvature $f\in C^\infty(M)$.
+He found a sufficient condition when the Euler characteristic is negative, namely, $f<0$.
+In a series of papers \cite{K,KW1,KW4,KW2,KW3}, J. Kazdan and F. Warner completely solved this problem and investigated the problem of prescribing the Gaussian curvature (if dim $M=2$) and scalar curvature (if dim $M\geq 3$) in a closed manifold.
+They also addressed the problem of finding a metric that is either conformally equivalent or pointwise conformal to some prescribed metric $g$ on $M$, such that it has $f$ as its scalar curvature.

-Given an $n$-dimensional manifold $M$, we say that two metrics $g$ and $g_0$ are {\it pointwise conformal} if there exists $u\in C^\infty(M)$ such that $g=e^ug_0$, while we say they are {\it conformally equivalent} if there exists a diffeomorphism $\varphi$ of $M$ such that $\varphi^*g$ and $g_0$ are pointwise conformal.
-Note that pointwise conformal is a special case if $\varphi$ is the identity.
-Due to the Uniformization Theorem any two metrics in a closed surface $M$ are pointwise conformal.
-For dimension greater than two this is no longer true.
-The advantage of conformally equivalent setting is that the diffeomorphism $\varphi$ gives some flexibility to solve problems where the pointwise conformal case is unsolvable.
+We say that two metrics $g$ and $g_0$ are {\it pointwise conformal} if there exists $u\in C^\infty(M)$ such that $g=e^ug_0$, whereas we say they are {\it conformally equivalent} if there exists a diffeomorphism $\varphi$ of $M$ such that $\varphi^*g$ and $g_0$ are pointwise conformal.
+Note that the first definition is a particular case of the second one.
+Besides, any two metrics on a closed surface $M$ are pointwise conformal due to the Uniformization Theorem, which no longer holds for dimensions greater than two.
+The advantage of the conformally equivalent setting is that the diffeomorphism provides flexibility to solve problems, which is impossible in the pointwise conformal case.

-After the complete resolution of the Yamabe problem, J. F. Escobar \cite{E2,E1,E3} raised the problem of finding a metric of constant scalar curvature and constant mean curvature on the boundary in a compact Riemannian manifold $(M^n,g)$ with nonempty boundary and dimension $n\geq 3$, the well-known Yamabe problem with boundary.
-This naturally leads to ask whether we can realize functions, instead of constants, for this problem, the so-called prescribed curvature problem on manifolds with boundary.
-In \cite{EOB} J. F. Escobar has worked in this problem in the case that the scalar curvature vanishes.
-He has found necessary and sufficient condition for a smooth function to be the mean curvature of a pointwise conformal scalar flat metric.
+In analogy with what happens in the closed case, J. F. Escobar \cite{E2,E1,E3} raised the problem of finding a metric of constant scalar curvature and constant mean curvature on the boundary in a compact Riemannian manifold $M$ with nonempty boundary and dimension $n\geq 3$.
+Naturally, this leads to the problem of whether we can realize functions, instead of constants, to be the curvature of some Riemannian metric.
+In \cite{EOB}, J. F. Escobar worked on this problem in the case where the scalar curvature vanishes identically.
+He found the necessary and sufficient conditions for a smooth function to be the mean curvature of a pointwise conformal scalar flat metric.